-The analysis in this section presents modelled estimates for the most recent week of data at the sub-regional level.
-In the data used to produce these estimates, the number of people sampled in each area who tested positive for the coronavirus (COVID-19) is lower relative to the England overall sample and the regional samples.
+The analysis in this section presents modelled estimates at the sub-regional level for the UK.
+In the data used to produce these estimates, the number of people sampled in each sub-regional area who tested positive for coronavirus (COVID-19) was lower relative to their respective overall national samples.
 This means there is a higher degree of uncertainty in these estimates; caution should be taken and the uncertainty of the estimates and wide credible intervals taken into account when interpreting or ranking them.
+As the percentage of people testing positive decreases and sample sizes become smaller, we may not be able to produce sub-regional estimates or may need to combine sub-regions in order to produce estimates.